ocschwar/rustwell/README.md

 - SHA hashes

 TODO: enter posts into Diesel.
+  -  will require moving things out of server.rs at some point.

-TODO: result_str for hashes.
+result_str for hashes.

 TODO: object stores.